 Mixed-age classes are problematical, especially at preschool.
 Let’s hear from an ELL teacher taking a broad age group and see what problems he has and how we might resolve them.
 If you are also teaching children in mixed-age classes, you might like this post.

 This teacher is teaching in a centre which supports teaching through play.
 There are no desks or books, only 10 kids and a space for the lesson.
 There is a wide age range with children between 3 and 7 years of age.
 However, most children are about 5, with the odd 7 and 3-year-old.

-The problem is I can’t get all of their attention at the same time.
-I’m used to teaching with games, but in this setup, I can’t get the games started efficiently.
-The kids get too excited and it’s chaotic!
+“The problem is I can’t get all of their attention at the same time.
+I’m used to teaching with games, but I can’t get the games started efficiently in this setup.
+The kids get too excited, and it’s chaotic!
 I try scolding them, but it has no effect.
-Lately, I have resorted to giving them crafts and painting, but that really isn’t the most effective way to teach them English in one hour a week.
-Hmmph!
+So lately, I have resorted to giving them crafts and painting, but that isn’t the most effective way to teach them English with only one hour a week.
+Hmph!”

 Suggestions and Tips

-My games books and, in particular, my plays and skits, are ideal for this situation.
-The biggest challenge that you are facing is combining one or two three-year-olds with the older children.
-Three-year-olds, unless they are turbo-charged, exceptional beings who are invited to become members of Mensa, simply cannot learn at the same pace as children aged 7.
-It's unfair to expect them to be able to.
+My games books and, in particular, my plays and skits are ideal for this situation.
+The biggest challenge you face is combining one or two three-year-olds with the older children.
+Three-year-olds, unless they are turbo-charged, exceptional beings who are invited to become members of Mensa, cannot learn at the same pace as children aged seven.
+So it’s unfair to expect them to be able to.
 And it’s unfair to expect the 7 year-olds to wait around in class while the 3-year-olds learn.